 Vertical Wall Cracks

 Vertical cracks, as their name denotes, streak vertically and are a frequent sight, especially in homes with a few years under their belt.
-Mostly birthed from minor settling incidents, these cracks usually don’t spell grave structural woes.
+Mostly birthed from minor settling incidents, these cracks usually don’t spell grave woes.
 However, their benign nature doesn’t render them harmless.

 If these fissures stretch the entire length of a wall, they can welcome water in, making sealing them paramount to avert moisture-related complications.